January 2025

 15th

-Sick tup lamb died this evening, and now awaits to be collected by the red and black bull van, driven by the knacker man.
+Sick tup lamb died tonight and is now waiting for the red and black bull van, driven by the knacker man, to come pick him up.

 14th